Argel-Tal/PBI-Jira/PowerBI/PowerBI publishing guide.md

 ## 04 Power BI Interactive Reports
 0. __Templates:__
-    - Open the PowerBI template `./Power BI Template 0.1.pbix`, and save into a local non-VC'ed folder.
-This will create your local `.pbix`, which you'll develop and publish to "Power BI (web) service".
+    - Open the PowerBI template `./Power BI Template 0.1.pbix`, and save into a new folder in your parent VC'ed folder as a PowerBI Project type folder.
+This will create your local `.pbip`, which you'll develop and publish to "Power BI (web) service".
     - Import the colour themes from `./YOUR_THEME.json`
     - Import your data sources as Direct Query if they're not processed APIs or another PowerBI dataset
 0. __Query creation:__
+    - __Tables:__
-    - You can copy tables from other PowerBI files inside the `Transform` menu.
+    You can copy tables from other PowerBI files inside the `Transform` menu.
+    - __Sources:__
-    - Sources should be parameterised as `Source = Sql.Database(Server, Database)`, instead of the default fullname;
+    Sources should be parameterised as `Source = Sql.Database(Server, Database)`, instead of the default fullname;
         ``` dax
         // Server
         "db_address" meta [IsParameterQuery=true, List={"db_address"}, DefaultValue="db_address", Type="Any", IsParameterQueryRequired=true]